CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareUpgradeAllOf.md

 `func (o *FirmwareUpgradeAllOf) UnsetExcludeComponentPidList()`

 UnsetExcludeComponentPidList ensures that no value is present for ExcludeComponentPidList, not even an explicit nil
+### GetUpgradeTriggerMethod

+`func (o *FirmwareUpgradeAllOf) GetUpgradeTriggerMethod() string`

+GetUpgradeTriggerMethod returns the UpgradeTriggerMethod field if non-nil, zero value otherwise.

+### GetUpgradeTriggerMethodOk

+`func (o *FirmwareUpgradeAllOf) GetUpgradeTriggerMethodOk() (*string, bool)`

+GetUpgradeTriggerMethodOk returns a tuple with the UpgradeTriggerMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpgradeTriggerMethod

+`func (o *FirmwareUpgradeAllOf) SetUpgradeTriggerMethod(v string)`

+SetUpgradeTriggerMethod sets UpgradeTriggerMethod field to given value.

+### HasUpgradeTriggerMethod

+`func (o *FirmwareUpgradeAllOf) HasUpgradeTriggerMethod() bool`

+HasUpgradeTriggerMethod returns a boolean if a field has been set.

 ### GetDevice

 `func (o *FirmwareUpgradeAllOf) GetDevice() AssetDeviceRegistrationRelationship`